Dhananjay09/JS-theory/README.md

 - this completly depends on how the function has been called.
 # Default binding
 - When neither class not object is associated with this keyword, this refers to window.
+# Implicit bindng
+- Passing object imlicitly for this.